tedneward/GYS/README.md

 The original is at https://gys.sourceforge.net/ and hasn't been updated since 2004.

+## Contents
+./gys-041 is the last release made available from Sourceforge.

+./cpp brings gys-041 into 2024, using CMake to build statically-linked executables.
+CLion was used for the IDE for maximum portability.

+Plans are for Java, Kotlin, C#, Swift, and other language ports once I get the C++ code working and try extending an example or two.

 # Original Home Page Contents
 GYS is the scripting engine which helps to create the embedded interpreter of your own language.